Nepal Tourist Visa:

 - It is warm during the day and cool in the evening, perfect for hiking.

-- It is flanked with rhododendrons in bloom as well as multicolored wildflowers.
+- It is flanked by Rhododendrons in bloom as well as multicolored wildflowers.

 - During the early part of the spring season, the high areas may still have snow patches, which will add to the scenery.